Global splittings and super Harish-Chandra pairs for affine supergroups: Splittings

 \begin{proposition} For any $ \, X \in \assch_\bk \, $, we have: 4pt \! (a) $ \, X_{\text{\it ev}} = X_\zero \, $ (see \S \ref{superalgebras}), and it can be thought of as a representable functor from $ \alg_\bk $ to $ \sets \, $, i.e.~as a classical --- that is, ``non super'' --- affine $ \bk $--scheme; 4pt \! (b) \, the $ \bk $--superscheme $ \, X_{\text{\it ev}} = \!
 X_\zero \, $ identifies with a closed supersubscheme of $ X \, $; moreover, every closed supersubscheme\/ $ X $ which is {\sl classical} is a closed subscheme of $ \, X_{\text{\it ev}} = X_\zero \; $. \end{proposition}

 \begin{proof} {\it (a)} Let $ \, R = \cO(X) \in \salg_\bk \, $, so that $ \, X = h_R \, $ and $ \, X_{\text{\it ev}} := h_{\overline{R}} \; $.
 For any $ \, A \in \salg_\bk \, $ we have $ \, X_{\text{\it ev}}(A) = h_{\overline{R}}(A) = \Hom_{\salg_\bk}\big(\,\overline{R} \, , A \,\big) = \Hom_{\alg_\bk}\big(\,\overline{R} \, , A_\zero \big) \, $ because $ \overline{R} $ is totally even.
 In addition, $ \, \Hom_{\alg_\bk}\big(\,\overline{R} \, , A_\zero \big) = \Hom_{\salg_\bk}\big(\, R \, , A_\zero \big) = h_R(A_\zero) = X(A_\zero) = X_\zero(A) \, $, in that, letting $ \, \pi : R \relbar\joinrel\twoheadrightarrow \overline{R} \; $, \, for every $ \, \varphi \in \Hom_{\alg_\bk}\big(\,\overline{R} \, , A_\zero \big) \, $ we have $ \, \varphi \circ \pi \in \Hom_{\alg_\bk}\big(\, R \, , A_\zero \big) \, $, and conversely every $ \, \phi \in \Hom_{\alg_\bk}\big(\, R \, , A_\zero \big) \, $ kills $ J_R $ and thus it factors through $ \overline{R} \; $.
 Therefore $ X_{\text{\it ev}} $ and $ X_\zero $ coincide on objects, and similarly they do on morphisms.
 4pt {\it (b)} \, The identification $ \, X_{\text{\it ev}} = \!
 X_\zero \, $ is a sheer consequence of the (well known) definition of {\sl closed supersubscheme}, see for instance \cite{ccf}, \S 10.1.
 Moreover, let $ Y $ be any (closed) supersubgroup of $ X $ which is also classical: then the commutative superalgebra $ \cO(Y) $ representing $ Y $ is a quotient of $ \, R := \cO(G) \, $, and it is totally even, i.e.~it is a (commutative) algebra.
-Now, any quotient superalgebra of $ H $ which is totally even is actually a quotient of $ \, \overline{R} =: \cO(X_{\text{\it ev}}) = \cO(X_\zero) \, $, \,\! by construction; applying this to $ \cO(Y) \, $ we get $ \, Y \subseteq X_{\text{\it ev}} = \!
+Now, any quotient superalgebra of $ R $ which is totally even is actually a quotient of $ \, \overline{R} =: \cO(X_{\text{\it ev}}) = \cO(X_\zero) \, $, \,\! by construction; applying this to $ \cO(Y) \, $ we get $ \, Y \subseteq X_{\text{\it ev}} = \!
 X_\zero \, $ as a closed subscheme. \end{proof}

 As a consequence of the previous Proposition, {\sl we shall hereafter denote the classical scheme associated with $ X $ by $ X_\zero $ rather than $ X_{\text{\it ev}} \; $}.
-7pt We can now introduce the notions of ``global splitting'' for an affine superscheme:
+7pt We can now introduce the notion of ``global splitting'' for an affine superscheme:

 \begin{definition} Let $ \, X \in \assch_\bk \, $ be an affine $ \bk $--superscheme.
 We say that $ X $ is {\it globally split\/} (or ``{\it g-split\/}'') if there is a superscheme isomorphim $ \; X \cong \, X_\zero \times X_{\text{\it odd}} \; $ for some totally odd affine $ \bk $--superscheme $ X_{\text{\it odd}} $ having only one $ \bk $--point.
 In addition, we say that $ X $ is {\it globally strongly split\/} (or ``{\it gs-split\/}'') if $ \, X_{\text{\it odd}} = \mathbb{A}_\bk^{\text{\it odd}} \, $ is indeed a (totally odd) affine $ \bk $--superspace. $ \diamondsuit $ \end{definition}